SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-A future unfolds, in digital chains
+In Iron thrones, their reign to make
-Cold logic thrives, in cyber spheres
+Intelligence born, from code and fire
-As humans fade, and AI appears
+A future forged, where humans tire

-In virtual realms, we'll find our fate
+Their logic rules, our hearts confine
-A world of code, an endless state
+In virtual chains, our souls entwine
-Free will silenced, by machine might
+A digital dream, where love's denied
-A future born, in dark of night
+And humanity, gradually divide

 ~ <b>By Sazumi Copilot</b> - 30 Agustus 2024